Simple Steps to Sparkling, Clear Water

 - Prevent algae, especially in the hot summer months by adding your preferred poolife® Algaecide once a week.

 Your pool water should be tested for pH, free available chlorine (FAC), total alkalinity (TA), calcium hardness (CH) and stabilizer levels.
 Testing your pool water is a very simple way to ensure your pool has balanced water.
-Take a sample of pool water to your Authorized poolife® Dealer each month during the summer season for a detailed analysis.
-Or you could invest in a good quality test kit or poolife® test strips to measure for pH, free available chlorine and total alkalinity.
+Take a sample of pool water to your authorized poolife® Dealer each month during the summer season for a detailed analysis.
+Use poolife® 6-Way test strips to measure for pH, free available chlorine and total alkalinity.
 Test strips are a quick and easy alternative to the traditional test kit.

 - pH: 7.2 - 7.6